emilies03/To-Do-App/README.md

 To run the tests (integration and unit), use the command `poetry run pytest tests` in the DevOps-Course-Starter directory.
 This will search the "tests" directory for files starting in `test_` or ending in `_test`.
 Inside those files, any function starting with `test_` will be considered a test.

 ### Running tests in Docker container

 To create the docker image run
 `docker build --target test --tag todo-app:test .`
 To run docker container run
 `docker run todo-app:test`

+## To run To Do App on managed nodes

+Copy the contents of the `Ansible` repository to the control node On the control node run `ansible-playbook my-ansible-playbook.yml -i my-ansible-inventory`